cryptag/leapchat/README.md

 With the `dev` command, webpack is used to build the frontend and it will automatically rebuild it when you make changes to something in the `./src` directory.

-Then, in another terminal, to set up the database and run PostgREST, which our Go code uses for persistence, run:
+Then, in another terminal, to set up the database and run PostgREST, which our Go code uses for persistence, run (unless you run it in Docker, see above):

 ``` $ cd db/ ```